 If you will be attending college or a vocational training program for the first time (or have been in college for less than a year), please request and submit a transcript from your high school.
 If you are in your second year of college or beyond, please submit a complete transcript of your grades from that college/school.
 Transcripts may be unofficial when accompanied by your school student ID number and permission to verify your grades with your school.
 Allow two weeks if requesting official transcripts.

 Please include a personal statement (maximum two double-spaced pages, 12-point font size) that will help committee members get to know you better and learn more about your personal history, goals, and interests.
 In developing this statement, please be sure to address the following:

-- Your greatest strengths and opportunities and any challenges you have overcome
+- Your greatest strengths, accomplishments, or challenges you have overcome

-- Your future career goals and why you are pursuing a degree in the field of your choice (i.e. ministry, social work, music, etc.)
+- Your field of interest, career goals, and why you are pursuing a degree in that field

 - How a scholarship will help you meet your goals

 - Why continuing your education is important to you